-- propose candidates for board vacancies - oversee the annual performance assessment program - oversee board succession, including the succession of the Chair, and review whether succession plans are in place to maintain an appropriately balanced mix of skills, experience and diversity on the board - manage the processes in relation to meeting board diversity objectives - assess the effectiveness of the induction process.
+- conduct an annual review of the membership of the board having regard to present and future needs of the Company and to make recommendations on board composition and appointments - conduct an annual review of and conclude on the independence of each director - propose candidates for board vacancies - oversee the annual performance assessment program - oversee board succession, including the succession of the Chair, and review whether succession plans are in place to maintain an appropriately balanced mix of skills, experience and diversity on the board - manage the processes in relation to meeting board diversity objectives - assess the effectiveness of the induction process.

-Whilst the nominations committee may recommend new director candidates, it is the full board that is responsible for the actual appointment of new directors and any candidate appointed must stand for election at the next annual general meeting of the company.
+Whilst the nominations committee may recommend new director candidates, it is the full board that is responsible for the actual appointment of new directors and any candidate appointed must stand for election at the next annual general meeting of the Company.
 The committee's nomination of existing directors for reappointment is also not automatic and is contingent on their past performance, contribution to the Company and the current and future needs of the board and Company.

-PRINCIPLE 3: PROMOTE ETHICAL AND RESPONSIBLE DECISION MAKING Code of Conduct
+PRINCIPLE 3: PROMOTE ETHICAL AND RESPONSIBLE DECISION MAKING

+Code of Conduct

-The Company has adopted a statement of values and a Code of conduct (the Code) on 17 August 2011 which has been fully endorsed by the board and applies to all directors and employees.
-It is intended that the Code be regularly reviewed and updated as necessary to ensure it reflects the highest standards of behaviour and professionalism and the practices necessary to maintain confidence in the Group's integrity and to take into account legal obligations and reasonable expectations of the Company's stakeholders.
+The Company adopted a statement of values and a Code of conduct (the Code) on 17 August 2011 which has been fully endorsed by the board and applies to all directors and employees.
+The Code is regularly reviewed and updated as necessary to ensure it reflects the highest standards of behaviour and professionalism and the practices necessary to maintain confidence in the Group's integrity and to take into account legal obligations and reasonable expectations of the Company's stakeholders.